-The NRC staff reviewed the SAWA severe accident operation against the guidance in Section 4 and Appendix I to NEI 13-02, Revision 1 and determined that if operated as described in the Limerick OIP, this strategy appears to be able to maintain the temperature in the drywell less than 545 °F in an ELAP scenario.
-This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The NRC staff reviewed the SAWA severe accident operation against the guidance in Section 4 and Appendix I to NEI 13-02, Revision 1 and determined that if operated as described in the BSEP OIP, this strategy appears to be able to maintain the temperature in the drywell less than 545 °F in an ELAP scenario.
+This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of open items, as an acceptable means for implementing applicable requirements of Order EA-13-109.